 You are here

-The United States has a robust and fast-growing trade and investment relationship with the ten countries that comprise the Association of Southeast Asian Nations (ASEAN).
-These countries -- Brunei Darussalam, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, and Vietnam -- collectively represent a market with a GDP of more than $2.2 trillion and a population of 620 million people.
-Since 2006, we have worked together under the auspices of a Trade and Investment Framework Arrangement (TIFA) to further enhance trade and investment ties and promote regional integration.
+The United States has a robust trade and investment relationship with the ten countries that comprise the Association of Southeast Asian Nations (ASEAN).
+These countries -- Brunei Darussalam, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, and Vietnam -- collectively the United States’ fourth-largest trading partner and together represent a market with a GDP of more than $2.4 trillion and a population of 632 million people.

 In 2016, two-way goods trade was $234 billion.
 Since 2010, U.S. goods exports to ASEAN countries has expanded by 58 percent, with top U.S. goods export categories including electrical machinery, machinery, aircraft, optic and medical instruments, and miscellaneous grain, seed, and fruit.
 U.S. domestic exports of agricultural products to ASEAN countries totaled $11.2 billion in 2016, with leading categories including soybeans, cotton, soybean meal, wheat, and dairy products.
 Meanwhile, U.S. services exports to ASEAN totaled $27.1 billion in 2015 (latest data available), up 11.7 percent from 2014.
 U.S. trade in goods and services with ASEAN now supports more than 500,000 American jobs.